 As a microgrid modeling software with a global presence, HOMER Energy needed a refreshed looked and feel that captured the essence of their brand.
 With over 150,000 users in 193 countries, HOMER is the established global leader for microgrid design optimization.
 I developed a comprehensive and scalable design system which can be applied to their marketing efforts as well as user interfaces.

 I initially approached the re-design by first creating the logo and branding and identity.
 Once the brand identity was defined, I created a user interface style guide and applied the system to HOMER Energy's Powering Health product.

 This brand framework explores HOMER Energy's look and feel, including color, typography, logo, and identity concepts.
 The logo combines the core brand attributes as well as the energy and enthusiasm of the brand to create a consistent identity.
-The mark aims to be flexible in its layout and adaptable across print, web and mobile as well as multiple screen sizes.
+The mark aims to be flexible in its layout and adaptable across print, web and mobile as well as scale for multiple screen sizes.